 - (a) Marks for each module must be provided anonymously to the Academic Registry.
 The raw marks should be expressed in percentage terms and rounded up or down after aggregation of individual marks as necessary (0.5 and above are raised). - (b) The decoding will be completed by the relevant Academic Registry.
-The decoded mark sheet will be used for formal mark confirmation and copied to the Programme Leader.
+The decoded mark sheet will be used for the Module Confirmation Board and copied to the Programme Leader.